Wild Waves Theme Park

-Wild Waves Theme & Water Park is an amusement park and water park in Federal Way, Washington.
+Wild Waves Theme & Water Park was an amusement park and water park in Federal Way, Washington.
 Opened in 1977 as The Enchanted Village (with its accompanying water park, Wild Waves, opening in 1984), the park is a popular summer destination in the Pacific Northwest.
 The park's name was reverted to Wild Waves Water Park and Enchanted Village Amusement Park in April 2016, and once again changed to Wild Waves Theme and Water Park in November 2016, as a result of the park's acquisition by EPR Properties.
+On December 10, 2025, the park announced that the 2026 season would be its final year of operation, reopening on May 23, 2026.
+The water park portion closed on September 7, 2026, while the rest of the park is set to close to the public on November 1, 2026.